You’ve got it covered, right?

 WAFs introduce obstacles for hackers and penetration testers by making vulnerability finding and exploitation more resource-intensive.
 However, an experienced hacker or a researcher with enough motivation would probably be able to find ways to bypass it.

-When the application use case becomes complex, it may demand disabling many defenses that produce a higher rate of false positives.
+When the application use case becomes complex, it may demand disabling many defenses that produce a higher false positive rate.
 The more complex a web application is, the bigger its attack surface, and the easier it is to find a bypass for it.

 The same application deployed in different contexts exhibits different behavior.
 Requests that are harmful for one application may be perfectly normal for the other as user behavior varies for each case.